Hacking and Computer Crime

 The problem here is that, without the potential for publicity, it is

 unlikely Miller and Valasek would have bothered.
-Independent security
+Academics and independent

-researchers, like academics, are motivated by publication.
-If this is
+security researchers are motivated by publication.
+If this is discouraged,

-discouraged, security will be left to professional security firms, who to
+security will be left to professional security firms, who to date have not

 More at http://www.wired.com/2015/07/hackers-remotely-kill-jeep-highway/.